FireDiscordBot/docs/README.md

 ### **Changes to Vanity URLs for better consistency**

 For the past few months, Vanity URLs have been accessible through many domains, with the 2 main ones being `oh-my-god.wtf` and `inv.wtf`.
-The latter however was only available to premium guilds and also had support for custom redirects.
+The latter however was only available to Fire+ guilds and also had support for custom redirects.
 Starting from today, **inv.wtf is the only main domain for Vanity URLs and will eventually be the only domain they're accessible from**

-This change means that even non-premium guilds will be able to use this domain for their Vanity URLs (redirects are still premium) and the other 5 domains will eventually be phased out and no longer function.
+This change means that even non-plus guilds will be able to use this domain for their Vanity URLs (redirects are still Fire+ only) and the other 5 domains will eventually be phased out and no longer function.

 This is for better consistency with Vanity URLs, less hassle for other bots to be keeping up with what domains Fire vanity URLs are accessible from to filter them if they choose to do so and finally as a cost saving measure.
-I don't have a job and the only way for me to keep Fire up and running pretty much 24/7 is the wonderful people who have supported Fire by purchasing premium <3
+I don't have a job and the only way for me to keep Fire up and running pretty much 24/7 is the wonderful people who have supported Fire by purchasing plus <3

 I'd like to thank you all for using Fire and hope you enjoy these new updates :D